logo for injury-settlement-guide.com

 I remained at Parkland Hospital overnight for observation.
 The next day, January 6th, I was released.
 The Doctor told us the X-rays were clear.
 The MRI though showed a herniated disk in my lower back.
 He told us there was a 90% chance I would not need surgery and that with bed rest it would eventually heal.

 I told him I was a hair stylist and had to be on my feet most of the day using my arms and hands to style hair.
-He said if I didn’t rest at home for at least two weeks there was a significant chance the disk would not heal properly.
-He prescribed Flexeril for muscle spasms and Hydrocoedine for any pain.
+He said if I didn't rest at home for at least two weeks there was a significant chance the disk would not heal properly.
+He prescribed Flexeril for muscle spasms and Hydrocodone for any pain.
 During my recovery period at home I suffered from depression and anxiety directly related to my pain and discomfort, as well as my inability to work or care for my husband and children.

 My Doctor also prescribed therapy for my back.
 He referred me to a Chiropractor.
 After my initial recovery period at home I continued to suffer pain and discomfort, together with bouts of depression and anxiety.
-I am continuing physical therapy at my Chiropractor and will continue to do so into the foreseeable future.
+I am continuing physical therapy with my Chiropractor and will continue to do so into the foreseeable future.

 On January 5th, 2011 at store number 804 in Dallas, Texas I slipped and fell causing my life to change immeasurably.
 I fell because Sweeny's misting system caused water to accumulate on the floor by the vegetables.
 Because it was clear water I could not see it.
 There were no pylons, nor was the wet area cordoned off.